hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 * Your code must be written in `Python >= 3.6` and use `PyTorch >= 1.7` or
     `Tensorflow >= 2.0`.
 Notable marks will be given to models that work nearly identically for both libraries.
-* Your model must be able to work on an 8GB GPU machine.
+* Your model must be able to return a tensor (either in GPU or CPU memory) for 20sec of audio, not excedding 16GB of GPU memory.
+    This includes both model weights and embedding size.
+This rule applies both to timestamp embeddings and scene embeddings (see below).

 <p></p>
 **Common format:**
 * Your code must follow a [common API](#common-api), described in detail in the section below.
 * Your model must accept audio time series data of arbitrary length, as both a native tensor (perhaps already on CUDA) in either PyTorch or TensorFlow.
 * Your model must work with audio at a specific sample rate.
 You may select from one of the four following sample rates: `[16000Hz, 22050Hz, 44100Hz, 48000Hz]`.
 Your model must expose which